AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 AI use case: Sustainability

-Sustainability is moving from marketing to operations, Matthew Parsons writes as one of the 2023 Skift megatrends, and reducing the environmental impact of our hotels is an area that holds promise for AI.
+Sustainability is moving from marketing to operations, Matthew Parsons writes as one of their Skift megatrends, and reducing the environmental impact of our hotels is an area that holds promise for AI.

 What I like about using AI for sustainability initiatives is how this can programmatically reduce energy needs and environmental impact instead of just hoping people make the right choices.